 Burns, evidently in pain as the fight progressed, was taken straight to hospital, where he underwent surgery to have a metal plate inserted into his jaw.

-later said: "Ricky will definitely fight again, one million per cent."
+Initially, Burns's promoter, Eddie Hearn, suggested his career could be in doubt, but his manager, Alex Morrison, later said: "Ricky will definitely fight again, one million per cent."